Skip to Content

 View of Turin skyline with mountains in the background

-Turin is the capital of the region of Piedmont and an elegant city to visit.
+Turin is the capital of the Piedmont region and a historic city to visit.
 It’s home to Fiat and the famous Italian football club Juventus, all of which provide good reasons to visit.
-Spending 3 days in Turin gives you a good flavour of what the city has to offer.

 One attraction you have to check out while you’re in the city is the Mole Antonelliana, which dominates the skyline in Turin.
-It was originally built as part of a synagogue in 1848, but is now home to the National Museum of Cinema.

 In the heart of the city, you’ll find Palazzo Reale and Palazzo Madama.
 Two incredible palaces that are breathtaking.
 Napoleon loved Palazzi Madama so much that he made it his Turin residence!

-If that’s not enough you can check out the Juventus Arena and visit the home of the aforementioned football club.
 While a trip to the Museo Nazionale dell’Automobile is a must if you want to find out more about the history of Fiat and cars in Italy.

 Cinque Terre